aliyun/terraform-provider-alicloud/website/docs/r/message_service_topic.html.markdown

 The following arguments are supported:

 * `topic_name` - (Required, ForceNew) Two topics on a single account in the same region cannot have the same name.
 A topic name must start with an English letter or a digit, and can contain English letters, digits, and hyphens, with the length not exceeding 255 characters.
-* `max_message_size` - (Optional, Computed) The maximum size of a message body that can be sent to the topic.
+* `max_message_size` - (Optional) The maximum size of a message body that can be sent to the topic.
 Unit: bytes.
 Valid values: 1024-65536.
 Default value: 65536.
 * `logging_enabled` - (Optional) Specifies whether to enable the log management feature.
 Default value: false.
 Valid values:
   - `true`: enables the log management feature.
   - `false`: disables the log management feature.